11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 It is perfect for capturing that picture-perfect moment in a way you’ve always dreamed about.

-It’s lightweight and compact design help keep you light on your feet, which will come in handy when trying to tame the wildest party crowd.
+Its lightweight and compact design helps keep you light on your feet, which will be helpful when taming the wildest party crowd.

 The latest technology, including aspherical elements and image stabilization, ensures you’ll never have blurry photos of that special day again.